LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Engagement attributes/multi-currency.md

 isNew: false

 ---
 Brands providing a service to consumers in more than one country must often handle bookings and revenues in multiple currencies.
-In order to accurately track the amount of each currency being generated, LiveEngage can record each currency transaction and provides a full breakdown of the currency data available in Report Builder.
+In order to accurately track the amount of each currency being generated, LiveEngage can record each currency transaction and provides a full breakdown of the currency data available in Analytics Builder.

 <iframe style="max-width: 750px;" src="https://player.vimeo.com/video/238919233" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>